What is a Lead Bank?

-After determining the structure, the lead bank usually assembles what is called a to get help managing the minutiae (and risk) of particularly large offerings.
-A syndicate is a group of other banks and brokerage firms that commit to sell a certain percentage of the offering (this is called a guaranteed offering because the underwriters agree to pay the for 100% of the , even if they can’t sell them all).
-The lead bank is the underwriter that has the responsibility for assembling and managing the syndicate throughout the process, which means it is primarily responsible for assembling the " force" that sell the securities.
+After determining the offering structure, the lead bank usually assembles what is called a syndicate to get help managing the minutiae (and risk) of particularly large offerings.
+A syndicate is a group of other investment banks and brokerage firms that commit to sell a certain percentage of the offering (this is called a guaranteed offering because the underwriters agree to pay the issuer for 100% of the shares, even if they can’t sell them all).
+The lead bank is the underwriter that has the responsibility for assembling and managing the syndicate throughout the process, which means it is primarily responsible for assembling the 'sales force' that will sell the securities.

 Determining the final offering price is one of the lead bank’s biggest responsibilities for two reasons.
 First, the price determines the size of the proceeds to the issuer.
 Second, it determines how easily the underwriter can sell the securities to buyers.
 Thus, the issuer and the lead bank work closely together to determine the price.

 Once the syndicate is sure it will sell all of the shares in the offering, it closes the offering.
 The syndicate purchases all the shares from the company (if the offering is a guaranteed offering), with the lead bank typically buying the largest portion.
 The issuer receives the proceeds minus the underwriting fees.
 The underwriters then sell the shares to the subscribers at the offering price.